 Youth Voice Activities

-Most Local Authorities buy into the YWU’s broad based regional Youth Voice (YV) offer which complements and extends the range of work they undertake locally, giving young people opportunities to progress and to have a voice at a regional level.
+Local Authorities partner YWU’s broad based regional Youth Voice (YV) offer which complements and extends the range of work they undertake locally, giving young people opportunities to progress and to have a voice at both a national and regional level.
 Our YV includes the following activities

 - Regional campaign and youth network meetings

 - Children in and Leaving Care Council – meets quarterly

 - Regional Transport Group